 Nikki Plaksett has been a birthwork practitioner since 2005 in a variety of settings including: Gov. Juan Luis Hospital,Virgin Islands; Kafountine Matenity Clinic, Senegal;The George Washington University Hospital, DC; DC Family Health and Birth Center, DC; Washington Hospital Center, DC; Sibley Memorial Hospital, DC and private home births.
 As a doula I have worked cooperatively with Obstetricians at George Washington University Hospital, Sibley Memorial Hospital and Washington Hospital Center.
 I have also supported families birthing with Midwives at the DC Family Health and Birthing Center, Washington Hospital Center, George Washington University Hospital and Homebirths.
 My exposure to the benefits of holistic practices including yoga, meditation, herbs and acupuncture for VBAC has been in the realm of homebirths with a Midwife.
 I have witnessed success with holistic practices in the clinical setting for breech and post term dates.
 Breech babies turned prior to labor & admission to the hospital.
 In the instance of post term pregnancies, labor initiated prior to scheduled inductions.

-My experience as a doula tending over 100 births, has been a rewarding path.
+My experience as a seasoned doula tending a multitude of births, has been a rewarding path.
 Each birth is an opportunity to support a family and learn.
 Every birth is unique.
 Being cross trained in a variety of modalities allows me a wealth of suggestions for my clients.
 I have supported births with limited options for movement because of high risk medical conditions: diabetes, hypertension, previous still birth and preterm labor.
 In these instances acupressure, meditation, visualizations and pranayama ( breathing exercises) are effective.
 While supporting mothers at homebirths with complete freedom to move the ability to provide physical support, massage or be invisible are paramount.

 In 2010 I began midwifery studies in Senegal.
 I volunteered at the Kafountine Maternity Clinic in the southern region of Cassamance.
 With very limited technology and no emergency care the Midwives manage birth with pharmaceuticals and wisdom.
 This awesome experience taught me to trust the process of birth and recognize the deep reserve of strength all women have.
+Since then I’ve advanced my clinical skills as a registered nurse in Labor and Delivery and Postpartum units at area hospitals.
+The path of birth worker is a privilege to traverse filled with hope and bliss in each birth.